isomerpages/ura-lkywcp/pages/special-mentions/2012-vancouver.md

 ---
 title: 2012 Special Mention — Vancouver
 permalink: /vancouver/
+image: /images/special-mentions/vancouver.jpg
+description: Vancouver is recognised for demonstrating strong visioning, community values and long-term planning, contributing to a more liveable and vibrant city.
 ---

 ##### Vancouver is recognised for demonstrating strong visioning, community values and long-term planning, contributing to a more liveable and vibrant city.